Ficool

 She dreamed of fire and ash.

-Of cities drowning beneath walls of water.
+Of cities swallowed by walls of water.

-Of mountains crumbling under blackened skies.
+Of mountains crumbling under smog-choked skies.

-And in that dream, there was him.
+And in that space, in that dream, there was him.

 Adrian Blackwood.